KimtVak8143/LeetCodeDSA/DailyReport2.md

   - Efficient thinking: store the sum of ascii integers of all characters in string 1 and 2
   - then calculate the difference between the two, the resultant is the ascii of extra character
   - convert ascii into char, return that char

+## 21 September 2021

+- How Many Numbers Are Smaller Than the Current Number - 1365
+  - Brute force method : iterate through nums, keep one element fixed and compare the entire list,
+  - increment count if less than fixed int, then append the count in a new list
+  - return list